Arizona cop in 'serious condition,' suspect dead after two officer-involved shootings

 The male suspect, who had multiple felony warrants, fled on foot but Smith said that authorities were able to locate him and again engaged in “a second officer-involved shooting.”

-No officers were harmed in the second shooting by the suspect was confirmed dead on the scene.
+No officers were harmed in the second shooting but the suspect was confirmed dead on the scene.